TheLordsheritage1/My-first-project/README.md

  - actual proce: this is the original amount of products before any discount is given.
  - rating count: this is the total number of ratings received by a product.
- - discount percentage: this is the portion by which the original price of a product has already been reduced Some entrues included missing figures or inconsistent values especially in the rating, actual price and rating count but was handled and corrected during the data cleaning process.
+ - discount percentage: this is the portion by which the original price of a product has already been reduced

+  Some entrues included missing figures or inconsistent values especially in the rating, actual price and rating count but was handled and corrected during the data cleaning process.

+## Data cleaning and preparation
+ Before any analysis was conducted, a comprehensive cleaning and preparation process was conduction.